-Members Under 21 Years Of Age
+Members Under 21 Years of Age

-All dental health checkups, cleanings and treatments are covered for members under the age of 21.
+All dental health checkups, cleanings, and treatments are covered for members under the age of 21.
 A doctor referral is not needed to see a dentist.
-Two (2) routine and preventive dental visits are covered per year for members under the age of 21.
+Two routine and preventive dental visits are covered per year for members under the age of 21.
 It is important to take your children to the dentist twice a year to keep their teeth healthy.
-From the time the first tooth appears, or by one year of age, children should visit their dentist for a checkup every six months.
+A child's first dental visit is recommended by age 6 months, or by the time the first tooth appears.
+Children should visit their dentist for a checkup every six months.

 Every member under age 21 needs to have a Dental Home.
 A Dental Home is an assigned dentist who will get you or your child the dental care that is needed.
-Call Member Services at 1-888-788-4408, TTY/TDY: 711 to select a dentist or one will be assigned.
-If a dentist is assigned that you do not want, or if you see a dentist already in our network and you are happy with that dentist please call Member Services at 1-888-788-4408, TTY/TDY: 711 to ask to keep that dentist.
+Call Member Services at 1-888-788-4408, TTY/TDD: 711 to select a dentist or one will be assigned.
+If a dentist is assigned that you do not want, or if you see a dentist already in our network and you are happy with that dentist, please call Member Services at 1-888-788-4408, TTY/TDD: 711 to ask to keep that dentist.

 Arizona Complete Health-Complete Care Plan sends dental checkup reminder letters to members.
 It is important to go to your scheduled visit because dentists can help prevent cavities.
-They can use dental sealants (a plastic coating painted on the back teeth) and fluoride treatments.
-Dentists also teach you and your child how to care for teeth.
+They can use dental fluoride treatments and teach you and your child how to care for teeth.
 It is important to visit the dentist for checkups two times every year.
-Call Member Services at 1-888-788-4408, TTY/TDY: 711 if you need help finding a dental provider.
+Call Member Services at 1-888-788-4408, TTY/TDD: 711 if you need help finding a dental provider.
 Once you choose a dentist, you can call their office to make, change or cancel an appointment.